Welcome to the Seidenberg School of Computer Science and Information Systems!

 A portion of the new gift has gone towards the creation of the Seidenberg Scholars program, making it possible to recruit and mentor the brightest students and finest researchers in the country.
 The Seidenberg Scholars are expected to propel the school to greater heights to a position of national leadership among its peers.

-Despite the economy's recent downturn, computing and IT professionals are still faring comparatively well.
+Despite economic turbulence, computing and IT professionals fare comparatively well when it comes to gaining and retaining employment.
 Organizations have come to view their IT employees as core assets and rely on them to implement and maintain the technologies that keep them competitive.
 The future looks bright for those preparing to enter the field as well as for those who continue to update their skills.
 According to the US Bureau of Labor Statistics (BLS), job growth through 2018 will be above average in all computing fields requiring a college degree.
 And as “Careers in Technology” published by www.dice.com, points out, young IT professionals “can take advantage of countless points of entry and all sorts of interesting paths for career advancement as the world continues to become more digital, more mobile and more Internet-dependent.”

 Over the years, Seidenberg School graduates have taken their expertise to such diverse industries as financial services, computer manufacturing and application development, telecommunications, consumer products, health care and pharmaceuticals, entertainment and communications, governmental agencies, and nonprofit organizations.

 Pace University’s Seidenberg School is one of the nation's few schools dedicated to college students' computer literacy.
 For over two decades, the school’s basic course, “Introduction to Computing,” has been part of the required Pace undergraduate core curriculum.
 Recently, additional courses satisfying general education requirements have been added that combine class work with service internships at nonprofit organizations.
 Also offered for general studies are courses taught in interdisciplinary learning communities webbing together such riveting topics as "Computers and the Environment."